 Crispy Salt & Pepper Beef (Thịt Bò Chiên Muối Tiêu)

 Baking Soda

 Baking soda is a commonly used ingredient in many restaurant kitchens.
-When added to marinades or rubs, the scientific property of baking soda helps to break down the tough proteins in the meat, making it more tender and flavorful.
+When added to marinades or rubs, the scientific property of baking soda helps to break down the tough proteins in the meat, making it more tender.

+Crispy Salt & Pepper Beef (Thịt Bò Chiên Muối Tiêu)